vsla/vsla/README.md

 ## About me

-My name is Victor, i'm a junior software engineer, actually working on [this project](https://www.obapet.com.br) at MelhorComunicação company.
+My name is Victor, i'm a software engineer at Serasa Experian company.

 ## Skills